 These days, it is very difficult to tell if a machine is infected.
-Cybercriminals try to use Trojan horses to extract data (spying), or use the computer for larger scale attacks (distributed denial of service), to send spam or other illicit reasons.
+Cybercriminals try using Trojan horses to extract data (spying), or use the computer for larger-scale attacks (distributed denial of service), to send spam or other illicit reasons.

 Some infections have no real aim, and many initial infections only load installation software.
 In this case, access to the infected computers is sold to the highest bidder, who then uses the installer (Trojan loader) to install the final Trojan horse.

 malicious websites (popular websites that have been infected, or malicious websites on which victims are tricked by advertising displayed on the sites or in emails, or links included in emails);